Coffee: Load up on antioxidants?

 Several seeds (like flaxseed) and nuts (like chestnuts and walnuts) also share the top spots, while the two richest vegetable sources are black and green olives.

-They are followed by red or yellow onions, shallots, and spinach, while the rest of the vegetable family reside further down the list.
+They are followed by a red or yellow onions, shallots, and spinach, while the rest of the vegetable family reside further down the list.

 So where does coffee fit in?

 On average, people consume about 1-2 grams of antioxidants per day.
-The way our dietary patterns have evolved with the Western diet means most of the antioxidants we consume comes from beverages like coffee, green tea, and black tea.
+The way our dietary patterns have evolved with the Western diet means most of the antioxidants we consume come from beverages like coffee, green tea, and black tea.
 In fact, beverages account for as much as 79% of our daily intake of antioxidants as compared to 21% coming from different foods.

 A study, conducted by various universities in France and published in the European Journal of Clinical Nutrition, lists seeds, spices, and berries as the top 10 with coffee the first beverage at number eleven.
 We are unlikely to consume large amounts of seeds, spices, and berries no matter how much we love them.
-But we are likely to consume two to three cups of coffee (maybe more for some us).
+But we are likely to consume two to three cups of coffee (maybe more for some of us).

-This means that just by the sheer volume of coffee we consume makes it the top source of antioxidants for our diet.
+This means that just the sheer volume of coffee we consume makes it the top source of antioxidants for our diet.
 Finnish and Norwegian studies have shown up to 64% total intake for average consumption of about two to four cups per day.

 With studies conducted across Europe (Spain, France, and Poland) and Japan validating these numbers.
 This shows that coffee far outweighs any other source of antioxidants.